Free VIN Decoder

 VIN Decoding 101: Part 1 - What is a VIN?

 On current automobiles, the VIN is located on the dashboard in a location visible through the windshield, as well as, on the driver side door jam.
 You have probably also noticed the VIN recorded on the title, insurance, and registration of your vehicle.
-The VIN acronym stands for Vehicles Identification Number.
+The VIN acronym stands for Vehicle Identification Number.
 It refers to a unique number assigned to a vehicle that contains information to describe and identify the vehicle.

 While most people associate vehicle identification numbers with cars, they are used in the US and internationally for all variety of vehicles and equipment.
 It may not surprise you that motorcycles, heavy trucks, and buses all are assigned VINs, but even snowmobiles, tractors, back-hoes, and trailers have a VIN assigned to them during the manufacturing process.
 To understand what a VIN is, we need to look at how Vehicle Identification Numbers came into use and how they evolved into their current format.